Rasalexman/Flair/README.md

 Components:
 1) 'flair' instance is a simple IFacade singleton instance as core functionality point
 2) SimpleCommand instances is a command pattern realisation.
-You can manipulate proxy objects from it's instance as like usecases
+You can manipulate proxy objects from it's instance as like usecases by siquence one command to notification like `registerCommand<MyCommand>(YOUR_EVENT_NAME) { MyCommand() }`
 3) MacroCommands can combine more than one SimpleCommand and execute it one by one
 4) Proxy objects is a complex object that store data to manipulate with, it's like repository for ur network calls or database
 5) Mediator is a simple view-hierarchy handler class, it's store and manage life cycle of your view components such as AnkoComponents or xml-layout files.
 Also it support view backstack storage.